 - How to develop a plan for site-specific FA implementation, supervision, fidelity monitoring, and outcome evaluation.

-After the Learn stage (onsite training), all FA teams will receive ongoing coaching to help support uptake of the practice.
+After the Learn stage (virtual training), all FA teams will receive ongoing coaching to help support uptake of the practice.
 Team members will:

 - Participate regularly in the online discussion forum.